-These pages are dedicated to my favorite ocean liner.
+These pages are dedicated to my favorite ocean liner and TITANIC movie by James Cameron.
 As a young girl, I had always heard about the most luxurious ship that sank beneath the icy waters of the Atlantic.
 It wasn't until I was older and started researching more about this beauty of the sea, that my fascination intensified.
 Needless to say, I have been a TITANIC fan for years.
 I have watched (and re-watched) the movies, viewed the documentaries, and read numerous books, and magazines.
 I have a small collection of Titanic memorabilia and I am always looking for more trinkets.
 Ironically, my son shares his birthday with the anniversary of this beautiful ship's sinking.

 On the 10th of April 1912, the RMS Titanic departed Southampton on her maiden voyage.
 This would be Captain E.J.
 Smith's last run before he retired.
 Four days into her journey, she struck an iceberg.
 Within two hours and forty minutes, she lay at the bottom of the Atlantic Ocean.